 The sight of a dog dragging his butt across the floor might make you laugh, but dog scooting can be a sign that something is wrong.

-Flea bite allergy often causes irritation at the anus region and the animal may try to bite the anus region and the irritations due to these factors lead to the final dragging of the anus region on the ground.
-Cestodiasis in dogs is the condition caused by tapeworms.
+Flea bite allergy often causes irritation at the anus region and the animal may try to bite the anus region the irritations due to these factors lead to the final dragging of the anus region on the ground.
+Cestodiasis in dogs is a condition caused by tapeworms.

-On such occasions, if the animal is not treated in time, the animal may be seen exhibiting the scooting activities.
-Tapeworm segments passed in the stool create crawling like activities near the anus.
+On such occasions, if the animal is not treated in time, the animal may be seen exhibiting scooting activities.
+Tapeworm segments passed in the stool create crawling-like activities near the anus.

 Usually, there is a packet of eggs when the fecal sample is examined by a microscope.
 However, the flotation technique leads to the breakage of these packets to burst, and hence, diagnosis is difficult on such occasions.
 Scooting dogs need to be examined to rule out tapeworm segments, which look like rice-like pieces.